Why Does My Tattoo Look Blurry?

 Brighter colors are inevitably going to stand a greater chance of blurring or fading as the years pass, although it’s not unheard of for darker colors to blur also.
 Make sure you talk with your tattooist about the chances of blurring and fading in the long term.

 In rare cases, a phenomenon called tattoo blowout can cause a tattoo to take a blurry appearance.
-A blowout occurs when ink isn’t inserted into the ink correctly; either it’s injected at the wrong angle or the wrong depth.
+A blowout occurs when ink isn’t inserted into the skin correctly; either it’s injected at the wrong angle or the wrong depth.
 This causes the ink to spread further afield, making the area look blurry or smudged.

 Repairing A Blurry Tattoo